Yannick Sagbo

 Yannick Anister Sagbo Latte (born 12 April 1988), known as Yannick Sagbo, is a professional footballer who plays as a striker.
-Born in France, he represented the Ivory Coast at international level.
+Born in France, he played for the Ivory Coast at international level.

 Club career

 Early career

-Sagbo was born in Marseille, France, and began his football career playing for his local side in SC Air Bel, in Marseille, before joining Monaco during the winter of 2004.
+Sagbo began his football career playing for his local side in SC Air Bel, in Marseille, before joining Monaco during the winter of 2004.
 He was a part of Monaco's 07–08 CFA squad that won the reserve's professional title (a championship that is reserve for the professional clubs reserves playing in the CFA) scoring 13 goals in 25 matches.
 Following the season on 13 May 2008, he signed his first professional contract, agreeing to a three-year deal keeping him at the club until 2011.

 He officially joined the first-team squad for pre-season in July 2008, where he was handed the number 9 kit.
 Sagbo made three appearances during the pre-season, starting them all including their opening friendly match against fellow Ligue 1 side Toulouse FC, Croatian side NK Zagreb, and Olympique Marseille.
 He proceeded to make his professional debut on 8 November 2008 in a 0–1 loss to Olympique Lyonnais, coming on as a substitute playing 17 minutes.